-These are abnormal cell growths that don’t spread to affect other body parts like cancer does.
+These are abnormal cell growths that don’t spread to other body parts like cancer does.
 While these diseases — including asbestosis and pleural plaques — can be managed with treatment, they’re rarely curable and some can even be fatal.

 Malignant (Cancerous) Diseases

 These cancers can be temporarily managed but are usually very aggressive and deadly.
 This category includes lung cancer, mesothelioma, and other cancers.

 It’s important to know that not everyone exposed to asbestos fibers will develop an asbestos-related disease.
 Many factors play into a person’s risk of disease, including how much asbestos they were exposed to and how long they were exposed.

 Additionally, some people are more genetically predisposed to developing an asbestos disease.
 Others have lifestyle issues that severely increase risk.
 For example, smokers have a higher risk of lung cancer or other types of asbestos-related lung disease after exposure than non-smokers.

 Veterans are at especially high risk due to the U.S. military’s widespread use of asbestos-containing products to build ships, barracks, vehicles, and other assets from the 1930s to the 1980s.